Lajjalu Mimosa pudica Linn. is a small plant which is used mainly in the treatment of wounds, piles, uterine prolapse, diarrhea.

 Important formulations containing Lajjalu:

-Kutaja avaleha: It is a type of semisolid preparation used in the treatment of piles, ulcerative colitis, diarrhoea, IBS, anemia, bleeding disorders, gastritis, inflammatory conditions.
+Kutaja avaleha: It is a type of semisolid preparation used in the treatment of piles, ulcerative colitis, diarrhea, IBS, anemia, bleeding disorders, gastritis, inflammatory conditions.

 Ural BPH capsule: It is a capsule used for the treatment of Benign Prostatic Hyperplasia.